User Feedback to Improve Search Rankings?

 I was excited to see a Google Patent granted this past Thursday, which describes how Google may rank pages in part based upon user feedback (clicks) in response to rankings for those pages.
-The patent tells us that this kind of identifying of a user’s needs and determining which documents are returned that might be most useful to a searcher can involve “a fair amount of mind-reading—inferring from various clues what the user wants.”
+The patent tells us that this kind of identifying of a user’s needs and determining which documents are returned that might be most useful to a searcher can involve “a fair amount of mind-reading” inferring from various clues what the user wants.”
 But, we’ve been told recently by a Google Spokesperson that such clues can be misleading.
 I thought it was still worth pointing the patent out.

-Some clues may be user specific, the patent authors tell us, and when a searcher searches from a mobile device, and Google know the location of that device, the results returned “can result in much better search results for such a user.”
+Some clues may be user-specific, the patent authors tell us, and when a searcher searches from a mobile device and Google know the location of that device, the results returned “can result in much better search results for such a user.”
 That does make sense.

-Another clue Google may consider, they share with us, is that some pages may be linked to by a number of pages that are results for a query, and those “linked-to” pages are often good responses for that query as well.
+Another clue Google may consider, they share with us, is that some pages may be linked to by several pages that are results for a query, and those “linked-to” pages are often good responses for that query as well.
 The patent tells us, “if authors of web pages felt that another web site was relevant enough to be linked to, then web searchers would also find the site to be particularly relevant.
 In short, the web authors “vote up” the relevance of the sites.”

 The focus of this patent isn’t on those linked to pages, or on searches made from mobile devices, but instead tells us that Google may monitor responses to particular search results, to see what is clicked upon among those, and the results users often click upon will receive the highest rankings.
 They tell us that, “The general assumption under such an approach is that searching users are often the best judges of relevance, so that if they select a particular search result, it is likely to be relevant, or at least more relevant than the presented alternatives.”

 He does say they see those who are trying to induce noise into the clicks and for this reason they know using those types of clicks for ranking would not be good.
 In other words, CTR would be too easily manipulated for it to be used for ranking purposes.

-This patent does looks closer at such a click-based feedback monitoring behavior to understand when such input should possibly be used to boost the ranking scores of particular search results, in the context of a search for a particular query.
+This patent does look closer at such a click-based feedback monitoring behavior to understand when such input should possibly be used to boost the ranking scores of particular search results, in the context of a search for a particular query.
 Is it used by Google?
 We don’t know.
 From Gary Illyes statements, it doesn’t seem likely, even with the recent granting of this patent.

 Implicit User Feedback Model